Best price from 54 shops

-Meanwhile, the Adidas Originals formed the Skateboarding Project in 1989.
-They focused on designing shoes and clothing line that will cater to skateboarders located worldwide.
-The SB Project supported the professional, nonprofessional and elite skaters all around the globe.
+Meanwhile, Adidas Originals formed the Skateboarding Project in 1989.
+They focused on designing shoes and clothing that cater to skateboarders located worldwide.
+The SB Project supported professional, non-professional, and elite skaters all around the globe.

-Usually, Adidas uses their classic models and re-engineer them to form a skateboarding specific shoe.
-Just like what they did to the Stan Smith and Superstar Shell, they did relevant updates on them like appropriate outsoles, shock-absorbing liners and modern colors, to suite SB activities.
+Usually, Adidas uses its classic models and re-engineers them to form a skateboarding-specific shoe.
+Just like what they did to the Adidas Stan Smith and the Superstar Shell, they did relevant updates on them like appropriate outsoles, shock-absorbing liners, and modern colors, to suit SB activities.

-Nowadays, Adidas has invested so much time in developing a world class Skateboard sportswear.
-They have teamed up with top notch Skateboarders and spearheaded by art director Matt Irving.
-They wanted to keep up with the massive demand around the globe for the SB products.
-The first shoes that stood out in the SB world are the ones designed by Skateboarders Mark Gonzalez, Dennis Busenitz, Lucas Puig and more recently Mark Suciu.
+Nowadays, Adidas has invested so much time in developing world-class Skateboard sportswear.
+They have teamed up with top-notch skateboarders and spearheaded by art director Matt Irving.
+They wanted to keep up with the massive demand around the globe for the Adidas SB products.
+The first shoes that stood out in the SB world are the ones designed by Skateboarders Mark Gonzalez, Dennis Busenitz, Lucas Puig, and more recently Mark Suciu.

 The Adidas Matchcourt was released in 2016 to pay homage to the classic court sneaker of Adidas.
-It carries a timeless profile and clean look with the skateboarding capability.
+It carries a timeless profile and a clean look with skateboarding capability.

-- The Adidas Matchcourt has a suede or canvass upper with the iconic synthetic Adidas 3-stripes.
+- The Adidas Matchcourt has a suede or canvas upper with the iconic synthetic Adidas 3-Stripes.

-- The Adidas Matchcourt has a durable textile lining that provides additional comfort and protection on the wearers.
+- This sneaker has a durable textile lining that provides additional comfort and protection on the wearers.

 - It has a vulcanized outsole that many wearers described as grippy and responsible for a precise board feel.